 Pasteurella ssp (Javetz, Heyl)

-We extract DNA from swabs and fecal samples.
+We extract DNA from swabs and faecal samples.

 Our services are provided through our sample submission portal.
 Visit the portal to create a new account, log into an existing account or find out more about submitting samples.